BIONF/HaMStR/README.md

 ## Setup HaMStR-oneSeq

-After installing *hamstr1s*, you need to setup *HaMStR-oneSeq* to get its dependencies and pre-calculated data.
+After installing *h1s*, you need to setup *HaMStR-oneSeq* to get its dependencies and pre-calculated data.

 You can do it by just running this command
 ```
-setup1s
+setup1s -o /output/path/for/oneSeq/data
 ```
 or, in case you are using Anaconda
 ```
-setup1s --conda
+setup1s -o /output/path/for/oneSeq/data --conda
 ```

 *You should have the sudo password ready, otherwise some missing dependencies cannot be installed.
 See [dependency list](#dependencies) for more info.
 If you do not have root privileges, ask your admin to install those dependencies using `setup1s --lib` command.*

+[Pre-calculated data set](https://github.com/BIONF/HaMStR/wiki/Input-and-Output-Files#data-structure) of HaMStR-oneSeq will be saved in `/output/path/for/oneSeq/data`.
 After the setup run successfully, you can start using HaMStR.

 *For debugging the setup, please create a log file by running the setup as e.g. `setup1s | tee log.txt` for Linux/MacOS or `setup1s --conda | tee log.txt` for Anaconda and send us that log file, so that we can trouble shoot the issues.
 Most of the problems can be solved by just re-running the setup.*